ZFITTER 1985-2013: Real corrections, mostly due to QED

 In fact, the idea to use $m_Z, \gamma_Z$ instead of $M_Z, \Gamma_Z$ was born while listening to a talk on string theory at a conference, while reading a paper on QED corrections with complicated phase space cuts by Passarino \cite{Passarino:1982zp}.

 The $Z$ boson parameter relations (\ref{eqzmt}) and (\ref{eqzmwt}) become essential when two-loop electroweak corrections are determined in ZFITTER.
 This is carefully described in \cite{Awramik:2006uz}, where the complete electroweak two-loop corrections to the leptonic weak mixing angle have been calculated.
 See also section \ref{sec-2013}.
 It is remarkable that the shift of the $Z$ boson width due to the change of scheme ($s$-dependent or constant $Z$ boson width) amounts to 1 MeV and is larger than the corresponding shift from the genuine weak NNLO corrections.
 Compared to the experimental error of 2.3 MeV, the shift is small.
-The authors of \cite{Awramik:2006uz} did not take the correction into account because it is formally beyond the NNLO order and thus among the systematically neglected terms.\footnote{Ayres Freitas, private information.} One should consider the term as an indication of the size of unknown higher order terms.
+The authors of \cite{Awramik:2006uz} did not take the correction into account because it is formally beyond the NNLO order and thus among the systematically neglected terms.\footnote{Ayres Freitas, private information.} One should consider the term as an indication of the size of unknown higher-order terms.

 What we describe here is about the state of real emission affairs in ZFITTER at the end of the nineteen-eighties.
 Final state mass effect treatments were refined in \cite{Akhundov:1991qa,Arbuzov:1991pr,Jack:2000xw}.
-Some additional QED corrections, due to light fermion pair emission and higher order photonic effects, needed for a proper treatment at LEP 2 energies were later added \cite{Arbuzov:1999uq,Arbuzov:1999cq}.
+Some additional QED corrections, due to light fermion pair emission and higher-order photonic effects, needed for a proper treatment at LEP 2 energies were later added \cite{Arbuzov:1999uq,Arbuzov:1999cq}.
 See also reference \cite{Boudjema:1996qg}.
+An extended discussion of higher-order QED effects in the leading and next-to-leading logarithmic approximations can be found in reviews~\cite{Arbuzov:2010zz,Arbuzov:2010zza}.

-Careful studies of ZFITTER physics updates originated in these years \cite{Bardin:1998nm,Bardin:1998nm,Bardin:1999gt,Kobel:2000aw}.
+Careful studies of ZFITTER physics updates originated in these years \cite{Bardin:1998nm,Bardin:1999gt,Kobel:2000aw}.